Treynis/signserver/signserver/lib/ext/bc-readme.txt

-Bouncy Castle version is 1.56.
+Bouncy castle version is 1.54.

 More information and license
-can be found at https://www.bouncycastle.org
+can be found at http://www.bouncycastle.org